Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index.md

 # 1.4.
-Capabilities definition and settings (In the case of TOYOTA)
+Capabilities Definition with TOYOTA Settings
 ## 1. Overview
 This chapter describes about the capability, a function setting information that is notified from the HMI to the SDL Core.The Specification of Capability is defined by the OEMs,  however, as a reference information, this chapter disclibe Capability setting as TOYOTA specification.